syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 {% endhighlight %}

 * The `endpointBehaviors` contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this `name` property.
-In the following code sample, `WebApplication2.wcf.OlapChartServiceAspNetAjaxBehavior` refers to the **OlapChartService** class under the namespace **WebApplication2.wcf** in **OlapChartService.svc.cs** file which is the appropriate behavior for the endpoint.
+You can link each endpoint to its respective behavior only using the `name` property.
+In the following code example, `WebApplication2.wcf.OlapChartServiceAspNetAjaxBehavior` refers to the **OlapChartService** class under the namespace **WebApplication2.wcf** in **OlapChartService.svc.cs** file, which is the appropriate behavior for the endpoint.

 {% highlight xml %}